 Royal Family in the Royal Box of the Royal Albert Hall.

 The State Trumpeters marked the beginning of the event.

 The Festival of Remembrance opened with a World War I themed tri-service display featuring Royal British Legion standards representing branches from across the UK.

 The event was hosted by Huw Edwards.
-In opening statement he remarked, “Tonight we will be remembering all those whose lives were touched by those four years of conflict”.
+In the opening statement, he remarked, “Tonight we will be remembering all those whose lives were touched by those four years of conflict”.

-Tonight also marked the 100th anniversary of the signing of the Armistice, the end of the end of the First World War.
-The festival honoured the sacrifice made by hundreds of thousands countless men and women of Britain and the Commonwealth.
+Tonight also marked the 100th anniversary of the signing of the Armistice, the end of the First World War.
+The festival honoured the sacrifice made by hundreds of thousands of countless men and women of Britain and the Commonwealth.
 2018 is also the 100th birthday of the Royal Air Force.

-During the festival Duke of Cambridge Prince William paid tribute to his new patronage the new National Defence and Rehabilitation Centre and the fallen soldiers of WWI.
+During the festival, The Duke of Cambridge Prince William paid tribute to his new patronage the new National Defence and Rehabilitation Centre and the fallen soldiers of WWI.

 Tom Fletcher and Danny Jones along with the Central Band of the Royal Air Force performed a specially written piece to celebrate the 100th birthday of Royal Air Force.

 On each seat in the Royal Albert Hall laid a photo of a fallen soldier.